rgitrepo/kubernetes-beginner-to-pro/docs/day12/network-policies.md

 #### **Example 2: Allowing Traffic Only Between Specific Pods** <a name="allow-specific-pods"></a>

-Suppose you have a **frontend** and **backend** service, and you want to allow traffic from frontend Pods to the backend Pods only.
-This is how you can define the policy:
+This example shows how to allow traffic between specific Pods:

 ```yaml
 apiVersion: networking.k8s.io/v1